Husse Opus Ocean Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 That said, menadione phobics may wish to ignore our rating and look elsewhere for another product.

-Husse Opus Ocean is a meat-based dry dog food using a significant amount of named meat meal as its main source of animal protein, thus earning the brand 4 stars.
+Husse Opus Ocean is a grain-free dry dog food using a significant amount of named meat meal as its main source of animal protein, thus earning the brand 4 stars.